SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Recognition:
     - Has a database of K persons
     - Get an input image
-    - Output ID if the image is any of the K persons (or “not recognized”)
+    - Output ID if the image is any of the K persons (or ânot recognizedâ)
     - "who is this person?"
 - We can use a face verification system to make a face recognition system.
 The accuracy of the verification system has to be high (around 99.9% or more) to be use accurately within a recognition system because the recognition system accuracy will be less than the verification system given a K persons.